preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 .. image:: limited-list.png

 When you select "Based on person property", you open the list and select property.
 Normally just one or two properties are available.
-Page Contact is an example of a field than can be relevant, if such a property is set up.
+Page Contact is an example of a field that can be relevant, if such a property is set up.

 .. image:: based-on-person.png